Widevine: Acquisition by Google (2010–present)

 On December 3, 2010, Google announced that it had acquired Widevine for an undisclosed amount.
 The acquisition occurred on the same day Viacom filed an appeal in Viacom v.
 YouTube, a case regarding Google's role in users uploading content owned by Viacom onto YouTube.
 A CNN report in February 2011 revealed that Google had paid $150 million for Widevine, despite an internal valuation of the company being between $30 million and $40 million, making it the company's ninth largest acquisition until that point.

+Streaming services utilizing Widevine include Netflix, Disney+, Amazon Prime Video, HBO Max, Hulu, Paramount+, and Discovery+.

 Architecture

-Widevine is divided into three security levels.
+Widevine is divided into three security levels, L1, L2 and L3.
 The security level used is dependent on the usage of a trusted execution environment (TEE) in the client device.
 For example, ARM Cortex-A processors implement TrustZone technology, allowing cryptography and video processing to occur entirely within the TEE.
 In Widevine L1, media decryption and processing occurs entirely in a TEE, and content is available in its original resolution.
 In Widevine L2, media decryption and processing occurs in software or dedicated video hardware, despite the presence of a TEE, and content is available in a fixed resolution.
 In Widevine L3, media decryption and processing occurs in software and no TEE is present, and content is available in a fixed resolution.

 In Android, Widevine L1 can be implemented into Stagefright, Android's media playback engine.
 This is implemented in Qualcomm chips, where an OpenMAX (OMX) component communicates with the video driver at the kernel level.
 Multimedia memory is carved out through the memory management unit driver for ION, a memory manager introduced in Android 4.0 to address the various memory management interfaces across Android.
 The input/output buffer is then allocated, and the content is decrypted and stored to a secured input buffer in TrustZone.